stealth-media/sage/README.md

 ### HTML and Blade Templates
 - This Boilerplate has removed the original Sage code from `index.php`.
+    - You can find the primary layout in `resources/views/layouts/app.blade.php`
     - You can find the `<head>` in `resources/views/layouts/header.blade.php`
     - You can find the closing `</body>` in `resources/views/layouts/footer.blade.php`
 - Any blade components created in `resources/views/components` can be used in other blade files using this syntax: